JonathanDeleff/cannabuis/README.md

 TODOS:
 - Add customers to sales so we can properly update database
-- Fix transaction pull so we can pull transactions that dont have a customer

 Notes:
 - right now login token wont expire